C2SP/x509-limbo/limbo/_assets/templates/sampled-regressions.md

 {% for harness, regressions in sampled_regressions.items() %}
 ## {{ harness }}

-{% for tc, prev, cur in regressions %}
+{% for tc, prev, curr in regressions %}
 * {{ testcase_link(tc) }} went from {{ prev.value }} to {{ curr.value }}
 {% endfor %}
 {% endfor%}